 This catalog contains curricular offerings of Rider University (Lawrenceville campus) for graduate students.
-Information about full-time and part-time undergraduate programs is available in a separate publication, available in the Office of Admission, the Continuing Studies office, and the offices of the deans.
+Information about full-time and part-time undergraduate programs is available in a separate publication, available in the office of admission, the Continuing Studies office, and the offices of the deans.

 Graduate students should refer to the Procedures and Policies chapter.
-All policies and procedures, including the University's judicial system and social code, are described in detail in The Source, a student handbook published by the Office of the Dean of Students.
-Information specific to programs offered by Business Administration and Education, Leadership and Counseling is in each program's chapter, as are course descriptions and academic calendars.
+All policies and procedures, including the University's judicial system and social code, are described in detail in The Source, a student handbook published by the office of the dean of students.
+Information specific to programs offered by business administration and education and human services is in each program's chapter, as are course descriptions and academic calendars.